CodeMovie/code-movie-markdown-plugins/README.md

 [download the latest release from GitHub](https://github.com/CodeMovie/code-movie-marked-plugin/releases) or just grab `index.js` [from the source code](https://github.com/CodeMovie/code-movie-marked-plugin/tree/main/dist).

+## Demo

+After installation, run `npm demo` and visit [localhost:3000/demo/index.html](http://localhost:3000/demo/index.html) for a simple demo page.
+The source code is unminified and has extensive comments.

 ## Setup

 **This plugin does _not_ bundle the core library!** You have to either manually